-An analysis of the vulnerability of runoff scoring rules to profitable abstention in three-candidate elections is available from Lepelley and Merlin (2001) for the main scoring runoff rules, and from Kamwa et al. (2018) for the whole family of scoring runoff rules.
-Comparing their probabilities on the No-show paradox with those we obtain on the truncation paradox, it comes that the truncation paradox is always more likely to occur than the No-show paradox for all $0 < \lambda \le 1$ .
+Comparing the probabilities by Lepelley and Merlin (2001) and Kamwa et al. (2018) on the No-show paradox with those we obtain on the truncation paradox, it emerges that the truncation paradox is always more likely to occur than the No-show paradox for all $0 < \lambda \le 1$ .
 This is consistent with the fact that the truncation paradox is a weak version of the No-show paradox.